As you probably remember, the 7 best things about being a raver are

 Obviously, the solution to the problem (from the subcultural point of view) is to go secret.
 Beneath the radar.
 Communicate on your own channels.
 Avoid the media.
 Be unaccessable to the general public apart from the ones who REALLY REALLY want in!
 Subcultures do this all the time, using different strategies to make access to their treasures difficult.
 But the rules of that game has changed dramatically with the rise of the internet and particularly with the rise of social media.
 Or “social” media, as the Fusion Festival always calls them, mockingly.

 With a bit of effort, you can keep your subcultural paradise away from the mass media.
 But the social media is everywhere now.
 Even on your super secret beach.
 Information flows and spreads.
 Everyone wants in on the magic.
-This means that a festival like Fusion, quite possibly the best festival in the world, has seen such an immense rise in popularity.
+This means that a festival like Fusion, one of the best festivals in the world, has seen such an immense rise in popularity.
 So immense, that the people behind it had to invent a lottery for the tickets.
 And with the constant rise of potential visitors, the amount of Fusion regulars losing the lottery grow by the thousands every year.
 I have nothing but love for Fusion and will never moan the slightest bit about anything they do.
 The lottery is just such a prime example of The Troubles of the Subcultures in the era of Social Media.
 Social Media gives you the possibility to communicate with your fellow tribesmen on a global scale which makes it easier than ever for any subculture to thrive.
 But it certainly makes it hard, too, to keep your magical secret to yourself.
 And sometimes, you really want to.

 On to Problem number 3: